-Since 2011, SPS has been charging families who invest in solar a hefty monthly fee that no one else pays, and that they must pay no matter how little energy they use.
+Since 2011, SPS has been charging Eastern New Mexico families who invest in solar a hefty monthly fee — averaging $28 a month — that no one else pays, and that solar ratepayers must pay no matter how little energy they use.

-SPS knows solar is cheap, but it is using this tactic increasingly attempted by utilities nationwide to kill competition from rooftop solar.
+SPS knows solar energy is cheap and affordable and is using this tactic increasingly attempted by utilities nationwide to kill competition from rooftop solar.

-Rate 59, as SPS has discreetly named this solar penalty, is the reason there are only 110 solar customers in all of SPS’s territory — at a time when hundreds of thousands of Americans all across the country are turning to solar to take control of their energy bills and take part in our nation’s booming clean energy economy.
+Rate 59, as SPS has discreetly named this solar penalty, is the reason there are only 110 solar customers in all of SPS’s territory — out of more than 7,000 in New Mexico who have turned to solar to take control of their energy bills and help protect their children from climate disaster.

 Send a message to Commissioner Sandy Jones (Southern New Mexico)